wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Group chat and live support chat for your website: engage with your visitors and connect your community.
-Perfect for BuddyPress!
+Group chat and live support chat for your website: engage your visitors and connect your community.
+Ready in 5 minutes.

 == Description ==